 The gorgeous Amber Room, made of real amber and beaded jewelry, glows like citrine or topaz.
 Image from Imaging-and-Art.com.

 It was called the “Eighth Wonder of the World.”
 Historians estimate that today it would be worth $146 million.

 Though it’s said to have come from India, like so many rare beaded jewelry pieces and gems, the Orlov Diamond’s story really takes place in Imperial Russia.

 In the 18th century, Grigory Orlov was quite the ladies’ man.
 He wasn’t of noble birth, or particularly well educated, but he was strong, handsome, and rich enough to give women expensive beaded jewelry whenever he liked.
 There came a time, however, when his eye fell on the wrong woman.
-Princess Kourakina was the mistress of one of Orlov’s colleagues, who was understandably upset at the affair.
-A great scandal ensued, which ended in a dual.
-Orlov killed his colleague, and never mind the damage to his reputation.

 The story of the Bahia Emerald isn’t one of women flaunting dazzling beaded jewelry, but of Las Vegas heists and near blood baths in the desert.
 It is the largest emerald stone ever found, and the single largest emerald crystal ever discovered in embedded in rock.
 It weighs 840 pounds.
 That’s about 1,900,000 carats.
 It’s worth about $400 million.
 Chump change, right?

 After it was found in Brazil, it exchanged hands several times between gem and beaded jewelry custodians, until it wound up stored in New Orleans—at exactly the wrong time.